Nine Omicron symptoms affecting fully jabbed and two early signs you might have it

 The mild nature of the symptoms makes it hard for people to distinguish the virus from a common cold.

-But, according to Professor Tim Spector, behind the ZOE Symptom Study App, “around 50% of ‘new colds’ currently are, in fact, Covid”.
+But, according to Professor Tim Spector, behind the ZOE Symptom Study App, around 50 per cent of “‘new colds’ currently are, in fact, Covid”.

 Two early warning signs you may have Omicron